 While it is not always clear from the onset who the at-fault party is in some cases of road traffic accidents, some others may be clear, thus establishing the fault for one driver and leaving the other open for compensation demands.

-Many car accident attorneys talk about the non-fault personal injury accidents and being able to pursue a claim, but in most cases, the faulty and non-fault party are clear from the get-go.
+Many car accident attorneys talk about non-fault personal injury accidents and being able to pursue a claim, but in most cases, the faulty and non-fault parties are clear from the get-go.
 In complex cases, however, where both parties played a role in the incident, then, there can be disputes regarding which of the drivers is at fault and to blame for the road traffic accident.
 These disputes to establish the at-fault party may sometimes go to court in order for the judge to find who the responsible party or parties are.